geofot96/personal-website/content/home/experience.md

     location: London, UK
     date_start: "2020-07-01"
     date_end: "2020-09-01"
-    description: Re-designed and implemented the backend of the search feature of the notes app.
+    description: Re-designed and implemented the backend of the search feature of the NOTES app.

   - title: Deep learning and Big Data analysis intern
     company: Kudelski Group